anticlockwise/techtalk/nomouse.rst

 ===========

-Once upon a time (in 2004), as an undergraduate student, being very extreme, I buried (literally) my mouse under my feet.
+Once upon a time (in 2004), as an undergraduate student, being very extreme, I buried (literally) my mouse and trackpad under my feet.
+For more than four years, till the end of 2009, I did not have a mouse, nor a working trackpad.

 I did not have to use a mouse until I met: